 David Kirk is familiar to many Kiwis through his achievements at the top levels of both business and sport.
 He captained the All Blacks to win the Rugby World Cup in 1987.
 In business, David is Co-founder and Managing Partner of Bailador Investment Management.
 He is also the chairman of Trade Me Group and Kathmandu, and a director on multiple boards.
 He was awarded an MBE in 1987 and spent a period as an advisor to the New Zealand Prime Minister.

-Ex-KPMG, Suneil Connor is the CFO of LINK International Group, a NZ-owned multinational business brokerage.
-Suneil is also on the board of the Auckland Foundation, and holds the position of Chair of the Audit Committee for both Auckland Foundation and KiwiHarvest.
+Suneil Connor is the Chief Financial Officer of LINK International Group, a NZ-owned multinational business brokerage.
+He has formerly worked for both KPMG and Crowe Horwath.
+Suneil is a Committee Member of the Auckland Branch of the Institute of Directors, on the board of Auckland Foundation, and holds the position of Chair of the Audit and Risk Committee for both Auckland Foundation and KiwiHarvest.

 Deborah Manning is our founder and CEO, bringing the food rescue concept to life in Dunedin in 2012 and Auckland in 2015.
 A qualified lawyer and physiotherapist, Deborah has worked in the public health system, various law firms and as an invited lecturer at the University of Otago.